+Name

-Name Rules 'Class' - the top level.
-High level A class can only hold subgrouping such as 'Knowledge classes management and communications directorate' 'Sub-class' - Any subsequent level Sub-classes can hold other (apart from the final level), e.g. sub-classes or folders, but not 'External relations team' or 'Finance' both, and cannot hold documents 'Folder' - Final level.
-This is where all Folders can only hold documents are stored and grouped documents together.
+- 'Class' the top level.
+High level grouping such as 'Knowledge management and communications directorate' - Sub-class' Any subsequent level (apart from the final level), e.g. 'External relations team' or 'Finance' - 'Folder' Final level.
+This is where all documents are stored and grouped together.